Marvel's Wolverine: Reception

+Sales and revenue

+Market research and data analysis firm Alinea Analytics reported that Marvel’s Wolverine sold approximately 1.9 million copies during its first three days of release.
+Total sales during the period generated more than $130 million in revenue.
+In the United Kingdom, Marvel's Wolverine debuted at number 1 on the physical sales chart, for the week ending September 19.

+Awards

+Marvel's Wolverine was nominated in the Most Anticipated Game category at The Game Awards 2025.
+Liam McIntyre was nominated for Best Lead Performer, while Troy Baker was nominated for Best Supporting Performer at the 2026 Golden Joystick Awards.

 Future

-The ransomware attack on Insomniac Games in December 2023 revealed that the studio was developing several new Marvel video games, all in various stages of development.
+The ransomware attack on Insomniac Games in December 2023 revealed that the studio was producing several Marvel video games, all in various stages of development.
 Marvel's Wolverine is planned as the first in a trilogy focused on the X-Men, similar to the Marvel's Spider-Man series.
-The hack also confirmed a new licensing deal between Insomniac Games, Sony Interactive Entertainment, and Marvel.
-Under this agreement, Insomniac will work with Marvel to produce X-Men video games.
+The hack confirmed a licensing deal between Insomniac Games, Sony Interactive Entertainment, and Marvel.
+Under this agreement, Insomniac would work with Marvel to produce X-Men video games.
 The deal includes restrictions: while X-Men characters can appear in other Marvel games, Marvel cannot announce any new X-Men games from other publishers for consoles, PC, or cloud streaming during the agreement.
-Additionally, other first-party platforms, like Xbox and Nintendo, cannot use X-Men-affiliated characters or elements as competitive advantages against PlayStation consoles for multiplatform Marvel games.
+Other first-party platforms, like Xbox and Nintendo, cannot use X-Men-affiliated characters or elements as competitive advantages against PlayStation consoles for multiplatform Marvel games.